 As well as triggers there are some other underlying issues that could contribute towards a person experiencing a relapse.
 Getting clean or going through rehab is not the end of the process and many people rely on a support network for months and years afterwards.
 Supportive friends and family can really help but sometimes you need the support of people who know exactly what you are going through.
 Many people find rehab aftercare services or support groups extremely useful.

-Overconfidence can also be dangerous in a recovering addict.
+Overconfidence can also be dangerous for a recovering addict.
 Self-confidence is important but there may be a tipping point.
 Thinking that one drink or a one-off hit of your drug of choice will be okay can definitely lead to much worse things.
 Self-esteem and confidence are very positive but you should also be aware that relapse remains a danger.